-- The extent and nature of your past criminal activity; - Your age when the crime was committed; - The amount of time that has elapsed since your last criminal activity; - Your conduct and work activity before and after the criminal activity; - Evidence of your rehabilitation or rehabilitative effort while incarcerated or after release; - Evidence of your compliance with any conditions of community supervision parole, or mandatory supervision; and - Other evidence of your fitness, including letters of recommendation.
+- The context (extent and nature) behind the events that led to the convictions listed in your criminal history record; - Your conduct and work activity before and after the criminal activity; - Evidence of your rehabilitation or rehabilitative effort while incarcerated or after release; - Evidence of your compliance with any conditions of community supervision parole, or mandatory supervision; and - Other evidence of your fitness, including letters of recommendation.
+(Must be signed and on official letterhead to be considered during the review process)

-Mr. Nicholes Parish Page 2 October 25, 2022
+Mr. Rylan Vance Page 2 May 23, 2023